ipython/ipyparallel/docs/source/intro.rst

 Security
 --------

-IPython uses ZeroMQ for networking, which has provided many advantages, but one of the setbacks is its utter lack of security [ZeroMQ]_.
-By default, no IPython connections are encrypted, but open ports only listen on localhost.
+IPython uses ZeroMQ for networking, and does not yet support ZeroMQ's encryption and authentication.
+By default, no IPython
+connections are encrypted, but open ports only listen on localhost.
 The only source of encryption for IPython is via ssh-tunnel.
 IPython supports both shell (`openssh`) and `paramiko` based tunnels for connections.
 There is a key used to